GeoNode/geonode/README.rst

 * simplejson http://code.google.com/p/simplejson/

 For GCC, packages are available for Mac OSX and all Linux distributions;
 consult your operating system provider for installation instructions.
+When build PIL from source, ensure that you have development libraries available for libpng, libjpeg, and libgif if you want to be able to use those formats in your GeoNode site.

 Install
 =======